drmanhatin/drmanhatin.github.io/_posts/2021-10-26-building-cross-platform-mobile-apps-on-azure.md

 If all went well, you should see your Vue3 PWA, now accessible over the internet.
 If it is still “waiting for content”, your CI/CD pipeline may not be finished yet.
 Alternatively, check that you have provided the right repository, app location and that you have actually committed all the files to the repository.

 ### Creating an Android App from the static web app
-Microsoft has built an awesome tool, [PwaBuilder](https://www.pwabuilder.com), to convert web apps into phone apps.
+Microsoft has built an awesome tool, [PwaBuilder](https://www.pwabuilder.com), to convert web apps into packages which can be uploaded to the various stores.
 Browse to the site and enter the URL of your Static Web App.
 Click next and navigate to the Android package.

 <figure>
         <img src="/assets/images/vue3androidbutton.png"/>